 Mary Elliott Flanery was the first women elected to the Kentucky State Legislature in 1921.
 Forty years later, Amelia Tucker became the first African-American woman elected to the Kentucky State Legislature.

 Register to Vote

-If you need to register to vote, please visit the Kentucky Board of Elections website to register.
+If you need to register to vote, please visit the Kentucky Board of Elections portal to register.
 You can also register at your local County Clerk's office.
-You must register at least 28 days prior to the election to be eligible to vote.
+You must register at least 28 days prior to an election to be eligible to vote in it.